Spine Surgeons treating Chiari Malformation

 DISH a progressive condition, and will my symptoms worsen over time?

-While DISH is a progressive condition characterized by the formation of excessive bone growth along the spine and other parts of the body, the progression varies among individuals.
+While DISH refers to a progressive condition characterized by the formation of excessive bone growth along the spine and other parts of the body, the progression varies among individuals.
 Some patients may experience worsening symptoms over time, while others may have stable or improving symptoms.
 Treatment aims to manage symptoms and prevent complications, and your doctor will develop a personalized plan based on your specific situation.

 Can DISH be cured, or will I have to live with it for the rest of my life?

 There is currently no cure for DISH, as it is a chronic condition.
 However, treatment options are available to help manage symptoms and improve quality of life.
 Non-surgical approaches such as physical therapy, pain management, and lifestyle modifications can be effective in alleviating symptoms.
-In some cases, surgical intervention may be necessary to address severe complications or symptoms that do not respond to conservative treatment.
+In some cases, surgery may be necessary to address severe complications or symptoms that do not respond to conservative treatment.

 What can I do to prevent DISH from worsening or developing complications?

 While it is not possible to prevent DISH entirely, certain lifestyle modifications and preventive measures may help reduce the risk of progression and complications.
 Maintaining a healthy weight, engaging in regular physical activity to promote flexibility and strength, practicing good posture and body mechanics, and avoiding tobacco use and excessive alcohol consumption are essential steps to minimize the impact of DISH.
-Additionally, staying informed about your condition, attending regular medical check-ups, and following your doctor’s recommendations can help monitor your health and address any changes or concerns promptly.
+Additionally, staying informed about your condition, attending regular medical check-ups, and following your doctor’s advice can help monitor your health and address any changes or concerns promptly.

 2 / 2